The San Diego County Office of Education (SDCOE) serves our county’s

 most vulnerable students, and supports school leaders, teachers, and students

 across the county.
-We support nearly 780 schools and more than 500,000 students, including the nearly 10,000 children we educate each year through our Momentum Learning portfolio of schools (formerly known as Juvenile Court and Community Schools).
-SDCOE provides a variety of services for the 42 school districts, 124 charter schools, and five community college districts in the county.
+We support nearly 780 schools and more than 500,000 students, including the 2,020 children we educate each year through our Juvenile Court and Community Schools.
+SDCOE provides a variety of services for the 42 school districts, 131 charter schools, and five community college districts in the county.

 - Collaborate with school, industry, and community leaders to